180 Medical Scholarship Program

-We are honored to offer the 180 Medical Scholarship Program as a way to help college students living with conditions such as spinal cord injuries, spina bifida, transverse myelitis, neurogenic bladder, or an ostomy (ileostomy, colostomy, or urostomy).
+The 180 Medical Scholarship Program is open to full-time college students living with specific medical conditions, including spinal cord injuries, spina bifida, transverse myelitis, neurogenic bladder, or an ostomy.

-Because we understand that these conditions often come with financial challenges, we offer this program as a way to give back and invest in the futures of inspiring students who have faced adversity and continue forward with their career goals.
+Because we understand that these conditions often come with additional financial challenges, this program is our way of giving back.
+We’re honored to invest in the future of students who have personally faced adversity and hope to positively impact others through their career goals.

-Wondering how to apply for the 180 Medical scholarship?
+How to Apply for the 180 Medical Scholarship

 In order to be eligible, applicants must be: